dsentker/url-signature/README.md

   * SignatureExpiredException (if the expiration parameter has expired, never thrown if expiration was not part of the signature)

 ### Expiring URLs
 The library also provides the ability to create URLs that will fail validation because they've expired.
 To make use of this, simply pass in a second parameter for the `signUrl()` method call.
-This value should either be a relative string (parsable by PHP's [strtotime](https://php.net/strtotime)) or a \DateTime object:
+This value should either be a relative string (parsable by PHPs [strtotime](https://php.net/strtotime)) or a \DateTime object:
 ```php
 <?php
 $builder = new Builder($configuration);